GeoscienceAustralia/dea-knowledge-hub/docs/validation/site-report/2024-07-06-NSW6/index.md

 # 2024-07-06-NSW6: Transect NSW Site 6, Landsat 8 overpass

-A Site Validation Summary Report of the surface reflectance data collected on the date of 2024-07-06-NSW6 by Geoscience&nbsp;Australia.
-The full collection of data is contained in the [National Spectral Database](https://www.dea.ga.gov.au/products/national-spectral-database).
+This is a report of the field data collected on 4&nbsp;July&nbsp;2024 at the 'Transect NSW Site 4' location to validate the Landsat 9 and Sentinel-2B dual overpass.
+The data was collected by the Digital&nbsp;Earth&nbsp;Australia (DEA) program of Geoscience&nbsp;Australia and can be used to validate DEA's data products.
+The full collection of DEA validation data is available in the [National Spectral Database](https://www.dea.ga.gov.au/products/national-spectral-database).
-Satellite data can be found on [DEA maps](https://maps.dea.ga.gov.au/).

 :::{contents} In this report
 :local: